 Should I Get A Home Energy Audit Before Selling My Home?

 In a day where home buyers are concerned about the impact of energy consumption on the environment as well as on their wallets, getting a home energy audit is a great first step in finding ways to increase your home’s energy efficiency.

-The average household will spend approximately $3,756 on energy consumption in 2015, according to WalletHub.
+The average household will spend 5% and 22% of their income on energy consumption, according to WalletHub.
 A home energy audit will show you how you can save money on your energy bill by pointing out the areas in your home that are lacking efficiency and wasting energy.

 You can also do your own DIY Home Energy Audit.
 For about $100 to $200 you can purchase a home power monitor and connect it to your circuit breaker.
 The monitor records and calculates the cost of electricity.
 Another alternative is a kilowatt meter, ranging from $30 to $200, which measures the energy use of any device plugged into it.

 Smart home and green home technologies are catching on.
 With each innovation, the cost of these products keeps coming down, making many of these technologies affordable.
 This will only increase the ROI of energy efficient home products.

 If you’re considering home improvement, homework on green home building trends will be worth your time, as green home building techniques are on the rise.
 There are tax credits still in place for energy-efficient features in new home construction.